Dalkeri/catcherGame_back/README.md

-Very simple backend to POST a new score and GET top 5 scores It is stored in a sqlite database
+Very simple backend to POST a new score and GET top 5 scores.\n It is stored in a sqlite database